Mintbase/Grants-Program/applications/Koiverse.md

 # Future Plans

-Our project plans to become a parachain for the Polkadot network, which provides benefits from shared security and communications (XCMP).
+Our project plans to become a parachain for the Mintbase network, which provides benefits from shared security and communications (XCMP).
 We will launch our game application Koi Metaverse first to complete the first adoption and then open our infrastructure layer Koi Network to support more game Dapps.
 The Koi Network will support marketplace, NFT DeFi, GameFi Hub and Cross-chain Gateway, etc.

 # Additional Information